-We are pleased to present this year's Annual Water Quality Report (Consumer Confidence Report) for January 1-December 31, 2022.
+We are pleased to present this year's Annual Water Quality Report (Consumer Confidence Report) for January 1-December 31, 2023.
+This report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide safe drinking water.
+(Este informe contiene información muy importante sobre su agua potable.
+Tradúzcalo o hable con alguien que lo entienda bien).
 It provides details about where your water comes from, what it contains, and how it compares to the standards set by regulatory agencies.
 We routinely monitor for constituents mandated by the EPA (Environmental Protection Agency) and IDEM (Indiana Department of Environmental Management).
 Our goal is to provide you with a safe and dependable supply of drinking water.